sfc-gh-hbarile/demo/BCR-DASHBOARD/v2/README.md

 # Snowflake BCR Tracker

-A **Streamlit in Snowflake** app that automatically tracks Snowflake Behavior Change Releases (BCRs) and helps your platform team assess, test, and sign off on upcoming changes before they enforce — no manual maintenance required.
+A **Streamlit in Snowflake** app that automatically tracks Snowflake Behavior Change Releases (BCRs) and helps your platform team assess, test, and sign off on upcoming changes before they enforce .

 ---